Garlic Butter Shrimp Pasta with Tomatoes

 Instructions

-- Cook the pasta according to package directions until al dente (usually about 11 minutes).
+- Cook 1 pound linguine according to package directions until al dente (usually about 11 minutes).
 Scoop ½ cup of the pasta water out of the pot and set aside, then drain the pasta and transfer to a bowl.

-- While the pasta is cooking, pat the shimp with a paper towel to dry them.
+- While the pasta is cooking, pat 1 pound jumbo or extra-large shrimp dry with a paper towel.
 Sprinkle lightly with salt on both sides.

 - Put a large (12-inch) skillet over medium-high heat.
-Pour in the oil.
+Pour in 2 tablespoons extra-virgin olive oil.
 When it starts to shimmer, add the shrimp in one layer.
 Cook 2 minutes, then turn them over and continue cooking until they turn pink and opaque, about 1 more minute.
 Remove the shrimp to a plate.

-- Add the shrimp to the skillet and stir to combine with the sauce.
-Pour the sauce over the pasta and sprinkle with the parsley and Parmesan cheese to taste.
+- Add the shrimp back to the skillet and stir to combine with the sauce.
+Pour the sauce over the pasta and sprinkle with ¼ cup finely chopped fresh parsley and Parmesan cheese to taste.
 Toss gently and enjoy!

 Karen’s Notes and Tips